kimomatt/elite-lab-controllers-1/README.md

 * Notice how it fails and try to make sense of the error message

 * Complete the lab by building out each API.
 You should be working on passing each assertion statement step-by-step (this is called test driven development).
-I would suggest completing the first 4 first.
-Then work on the second 2 individually.
   * delete a message (`DELETE /messages/<message_id>`)
   * create message (`POST /messages/`)
   * get all messages (`GET /messages/`)